Jon And Kate Gosselin’s Dueling Back To School Photos Have Fans Urging The Dad Of 8 To Fight For Son Collin

 Jon and Kate Gosselin’s custody wars continue—on social media, anyway.
 The former Jon and Kate Plus 8 stars have both posted back to school pics, causing confusion over their custody arrangement for sextuplet daughter Hannah.
 Now, some fans think Jon should get custody of his 14-year-old son, Collin, too.

 As the Inquisitr previously reported, Jon Gosselin posted a solo back to school photo of his daughter Hannah congratulating her on her bravery as she starts fresh at a new school.
 Hannah is not wearing a uniform like her sextuplet siblings, Alexis, Leah, Joel, and Aaden, are in the back to school photo posted by their mom, Kate, last week.
-Jon Gosselin captioned the pic by praising Hannah for integrating herself into a new community and making new friends, and he included the hashtag #newbeginnings.
+Jon Gosselin captioned the pic by praising Hannah for integrating herself into a new community and making new friends, and he included the hashtag “#newbeginnings.”

 The post was flooded with comments, some of them now removed.
-Jon Gosselin warned haters: “Any negative comments about my children or family will be removed and you will be permanently blocked Forever!!!”
+Jon Gosselin warned haters, “Any negative comments about my children or family will be removed and you will be permanently blocked Forever!!!”

 But that didn’t stop some followers from throwing jabs at Kate Gosselin and her longtime custody of the couple’s eight kids.